 Can’t come on a particular Sunday?
 You may still participate.
 To jump right to our podcasts, go to our Starr King Podcast directory.
 To see more Starr King videos of services, go to our Starr King Vimeo Page.

 On some Sundays, programs are held after the Service at 11 a.m. on various topics.
-2015 brought changes to the group that organized these events every week.
-Until further notice, check Event information or the Calendar for a particular week.
-Those requesting to hold an Enrichment program may speak with the minister to arrange for a date and notice to the congregation until a new organizer is on board.
+Recent topics include White Supremacy and How to Have life decision conversations.
+Those requesting to hold an Enrichment program may speak with the minister to arrange for a date and notice to the congregation.

 Children’s Religious Education